flatlanderone/BuyOnDayOne-ModExtensions/README.md

 # Buy On Day One mods for various vehicle mods

 ## About this repository
-This repository contains Buy On Day One mods extending various vehicle mods.
+This repository contains the source code for my Buy On Day One mods extending various vehicle mods.

-Buy On Day One mods for the vanilla version 7 Days To Die v2 are kept here: https://github.com/flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts
+Buy On Day One mods for the vanilla version of 7 Days To Die v2 are kept here: https://github.com/flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts.

+## Where to download?
+All the mods are available on [Nexus Mods](https://next.nexusmods.com/profile/flatlanderone/mods).

+## Mod List

-## Buy On Day One - Vehicles and Mods for Bdub's Vehicles 2.0
+### Buy On Day One - Vehicles and Mods for Bdub's Vehicles 2.0
 Buy On Day One - Parts and Mods for Bdub's Vehicles lets you buy all vehicle parts and vehicle mods from the Bdub's Vehicles 2.0 mod starting on your first day in the zombie apocalypse.

-## Buy On Day One - Parts and Mods for Bdub's Vehicles 2.0 (No Mechanic Trader/With Mechanic Trader)
+### Buy On Day One - Parts and Mods for Bdub's Vehicles 2.0 (No Mechanic Trader/With Mechanic Trader)
 Buy On Day One - Parts and Mods for Bdub's Vehicles lets you buy all vehicle parts and vehicle mods from the Bdub's Vehicles 2.0 mod starting on your first day in the zombie apocalypse.

-## Buy On Day One - Telrics Horses V2
+### Buy On Day One - Telrics Horses V2
 Buy On Day One - Telrics Horses V2 lets you buy all the horses from Telrics Horses V2 mod from each trader starting on your first day in the zombie apocalypse.

-## Buy On Day One - TMO ServerSide Vehicles
+### Buy On Day One - TMO ServerSide Vehicles
 Buy On Day One - TMO Vehicles lets you buy all TMO vehicles from each trader starting on your first day in the zombie apocalypse.

 ## Important Notes